-10.2 Conversion of Grades into Percentages
+5.6 Conversion of grades into percentages

-The performance of the student is measured in terms of CGPA (on a 10-point scale) as defined above.
-However, on request from the Indian Industry and oversees Universities querying on percentage obtained by students, a mathematical formula for conversion of CGPAs to equivalent percentage has been adopted and same is approved by the Academic Council of the University.
-The equated percentage shall be equivalent to CGPA $\times$ 10.
+The performance of the student is measured in terms of CGPA (on a 10 point scale) as defined above.
+However, on request from the Indian industry and oversees institutes querying on percentage obtained by students, a mathematical formula for conversion of CGPAs to equivalent percentage has been adopted.
+The equated percentage shall be equivalent to CGPA X 10.